rqian239/world.ly/README.md

 6. Extract the contents of the Oracle Instant Client in the 'Oracle' folder (So, should have C:\Program Files\Oracle\instantclient_21_9)

-7. Add Oracle Instant Client to Enviroment System Variables
+7. Add Oracle Instant Client to Environment System Variables
-    - Search for 'Edit the system enviroment variables'
+    - Search for 'Edit the system environment variables'
-    - Click 'Enviroment Variables' in the botton right corner
+    - Click 'Environment Variables' in the botton right corner
     - Then under 'System variables', double-click the 'Path' variable
     - Select 'New' in the top right corner
     - Type the path of the oracle installation (C:\Program Files\Oracle\instantclient_21_9)